devopsdojoconsortium/dojoconsortium.org/content/en/docs/work-decomposition/behavior-driven-development.md

 ### Using Acceptance Criteria to Negotiate and Split

-With the above criteria, it may be acceptable to remove the time validation and accelerate delivery of the time logging ability.
-After delivery, the validation may not be required.
+With the above criteria, it may be acceptable to remove the time validation and accelerate the delivery of the time logging ability.
+After delivery, we may learn that the range validation isn't required.
 If true, we've saved money and time by NOT delivering unneeded features.
 First, we deliver the ability to clock in and see if we really do need the ability to verify.